 Our lectures are always free to the public and appropriate for all ages.
-They generally are held at Red House restaurant.
+Donations are gratefully accepted.

 Community Garden Network:

-Our most vibrant project so far is the community farm located in the East Renton Highlands neighborhood on the property of Celebration Church.
+Our first project was the community farm located in the East Renton Highlands neighborhood on the property of Celebration Church.
 We have successfully operated there since Spring of 2013.